Configuring Build Steps

 Each build step is represented by a build runner and provides integration with a specific build or test tool.
 For example, call a NAnt script before compiling VS solutions.
 You can add as many build steps to your build configuration as needed.

 Build steps are invoked sequentially.

-The decision whether to run the next build step may depend on the exit status of the previous build steps and the current build status.
+The decision whether to run the next build step may depend on the exit status of the previous build steps, the current build status, or execution conditions.

 The build step is considered failed if (1) the build process returned a non-zero exit code and (2) the "Fail build if build process exit code is not zero" build failure condition is enabled (see Build Failure Conditions); otherwise, the build step is considered successful.

-Note that the status of the build step and the build can be different.
+Note that the status of a build step and the build itself can be different.
 All build steps can be successful, but the build can fail because of another build failure condition — not based on the exit code (like failing a test).
 On the other hand, if a build step has failed, the build will fail too.

 You can specify the step execution policy via the Execute step option:

 Only if build status is successful: before starting the step, the build agent requests the build status from the server, and skips the step if the status is failed.
 This considers the failure conditions processed by the server, like failure on test failures or on metric change.
 Note that this still can be not exact as some failure conditions are processed on the server asynchronously (TW-17015)